clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 Yet another common measurement of coverage is coverage breadth, or **% &ge; Yx** as it is often described as.
 This means that X % of the genome or target regions is covered by **at least** Y reads.
 By default several of these levels are calculated in most of the [Picard](http://broadinstitute.github.io/picard/picard-metric-definitions.html) metrics programs (depending one your sequencing method which collect metrics you run may vary).
 Since this is such a popular value many coverage programs often calculates breadth and allows you to specify your own specific thresholds if needed.
 The most common program used are the [Picard metrics](http://broadinstitute.github.io/picard/picard-metric-definitions.html) algorithms.
 Since this is a measurement of coverage over a given **target** it is important to keep track of what region/target this is calculated over to be able to compare numbers.

 !!! question "Question 6"
-    Why might the coverage breadth vary for the same human wgs (reference genome HG38) sample calculated with different pipelines?
+    Why might the coverage breadth vary for the same human WGS (reference genome HG38) sample calculated with different pipelines?

     | Name | PipelineA: Median Cov | PipelineA: % &ge; 30x | PipelineB: Median Cov | PipelineB: % &ge; 30x |
     | --- | --- | ---| --- | ---|
     | SampleC | 34 | 91 | 34 | 99 |
     ??? tip
-        Can we map reads to the entire genome?
+        Can we map reads to the entire human genome?

 ### Duplication rate